I didn’t mean to flash the window washer. The incident just happened.

 I screamed.
 Loudly.

-Then I whipped my chair around, while still attached to the pump, and waited for the window washer to finish his job.
-I didn’t have much of an alternative.
+As quickly as possible, I whipped my chair around, while still attached to the pump, and waited for the window washer to finish his job.

 At that “mommy-meets-washerman” moment, an idea began to crystallize with me.